Thabisocn/Trickshot/README.md

 ## Bye until we release our Update

 To setup the project in Unity just Download the full Game using the provided link and open it in Unity,Dont forget to RE-IMPORT all the necessary packages in unity. using the Package manager

+## Update

+This version code 0.7 includes an SDK com.unity3d.ads:unity-ads deprecated version.According to the information provided by our SDK provider, you should upgrade to 4.0.1.